viollinn/dind-jenkins-ssh-agent/README.md

 # dind-jenkins-ssh-agent

-This image provides a Jenkins SSH agent with docker and docker-compose based on jenkins-ssh-agent:alpine
+This image provides a Jenkins SSH agent with docker and docker-compose based on jenkins-ssh-agent